tc39/proposal-decorators/README.md

 - Class element initializers run during class construction, _before_ class fields are initialized.
 - Class _static_ element initializers run during class definition, _before_ static class fields are defined, but _after_ class elements have been defined.

+Initializers are called with `this` and the first argument set to the instance of the class for non-static element decorators, and with `this` and the first argument set to the class itself for static element and class decorators.

 #### Example: `@customElement`

 We can use `addInitializer` with class decorators in order to create a decorator which registers a web component in the browser.